 Bobby Lum Ho (1946-2018)

 Bobby was one of the founders of the UHAA chapter in Washington, DC.
 He was a graduate of Kamehameha Schools and a highly decorated U. S. Army officer and a veteran of the Vietnam conflict, retiring in 1999 after a distinguished active duty career.
 He continued to serve the Dept. of Defense in a variety of capacities and was an invaluable consultant and advisor.
 He was involved in numerous Hawaiian-related activities in the DC area and was a founder also of the PAAMA, a military mentoring association.
 He passed away in Sept.
 2018 from cancer.
-His military burial at Arlington National Cemetery is being scheduled in the near future.
+He was buried at Arlington National Cemetery with full honors.

 Robert (Bob) Rice (1932-2016)